-Always turn off the power to the computer before moving the jumper.
+• Always turn off the power to the computer before moving the jumper.
 Moving the jumper with the power on may result in unreliable computer operation.

 The diagram below shows the location of the Clear RTC RAM jumper.

+Clear RTC RAM jumper (2-pin CLRTC)

-The 3-pin jumper block (3-pin CLRTC) determines the BIOS Setup program's mode.
-The normal default position for the jumper is pins 1-2.
-To clear the CMOS memory, the jumper is set to pins 2-3.
-You can clear the CMOS memory of date, time, and system setup parameters by erasing the CMOS RTC RAM data.
-The onboard button cell battery powers the RAM data in CMOS, which include system setup information such as system passwords.
+This jumper allows you to clear the Real Time Clock (RTC) RAM in CMOS.
+You can clear the CMOS memory of date, time and setup parameters by erasing the CMOS RTC RAM data.
+The onboard button cell battery powers the RAM data in CMOS, which includes system setup information such as system passwords.